-From the point of view of the project group, the following information and notes are important (August 2021):
+From the point of view of the project group, the following information and notes are important (September 2022):

 - The benchmark levels were derived in accordance with statistical principles on the basis of the 90th percentile of current data on product groups for which it had already been possible to achieve and demonstrate a successful reduction of the contamination with MOH in the past.
-The benchmark levels based on the 90th percentile generally represent not less than achievable levels within the context of good manufacturing practice (GMP). - The "MOSH levels" refer to the entirety of the analysable mineral oil-like hydrocarbons in a product (MOSH including the MOSH analogues such as POSH or MORE [=mineral oil refinery products]) irrespective of the sources of contamination, e.g. packaging materials or technical processing aids. - With reference to MOAH, the maximum limits of quantification, LOQ{max} , described in the JRC report are considered as benchmark levels, but with reference to the overall fraction $C{10} C{50}$. - In the analytical testing of adherence to the benchmark levels, the basis for methodological reference is provided by the Technical Report (Guidance on sampling, analysis and data reporting for the monitoring of mineral oil hydrocarbons in food and food contact materials, 2019) published by the European Reference Laboratory (JCR). - A future project objective is to provide benchmark levels for additional product groups as well.
+The benchmark levels based on the 90th percentile generally represent not less than achievable levels within the context of good manufacturing practice (GMP). - The "MOSH levels" refer to the entirety of the analysable mineral oil-like hydrocarbons in a product (MOSH including the MOSH analogues such as POSH or MORE [=mineral oil refinery products]) irrespective of the sources of contamination, e.g. packaging materials or technical processing aids. - With reference to MOAH, the maximum limits of quantification, LOQ{max}, as described in the JRC report are considered as benchmark levels with reference to the overall fraction C10 - C50. - The data basis goes back to 2016 and, depending on the data source, consists of integrated (total hump) and summed values of the individual fractions for MOSH and MOAH.
+Following the current developments of the JRC, only data from the integration of the hump in the range C10 to C50 will be considered in the future. - For the analytical verification of compliance with the guidance values, the Technical Report published by the European Reference Laboratory JRC (Guidance on sampling, analysis and data reporting for the monitoring of mineral oil hydrocarbons in food and food contact materials, 2019) serves as a methodological reference. - A future project objective is to provide benchmark levels for additional product groups as well.
 The project group is continuously working on the collecting, compiling and evaluation of further data records.